RRoodselaar/PWA-boilerplate/README.md

 1. Clone the repo.
 1. Start a command shell in the `dist` directory.
-1. Start a local server with `npx serve`
+1. Start a local server with `npx serve` or use `npm run dev` for hot reload